 Plain and simple.
 Keep the formatting as plain as possible and the use of word-processing styles, style-sheets, and special effects minimal.
 Think “typewriter,” not word processor.

 Fonts.
-Use the same font throughout unless non-western characters or special symbols require a special font.
+Use the same font throughout unless symbols or non-western characters require a special font.
 Unicode fonts are always preferred and sometimes required (see details with "Submitting Manuscripts").